-Emergency medical technicians (EMTs) and paramedics respond to emergency situations that occur outside of the hospital or clinic setting.
+An EMT (Emergency Medical Technician) is a healthcare professional who is trained to provide medical care in the event of medical and/or traumatic emergencies in the pre-hospital setting.
 Automobile crashes, heart attacks, strokes, near drownings, unscheduled childbirth, poisonings and gunshot wounds are some of the situations that might be encountered in which the EMT would be responsible for administering life-saving medical attention.
+There is a significant difference between being an EMT and being a paramedic; most do not realize there is a difference because of movies, television, and news media often confusing them.

 EMTs determine the nature and extent of illness or injury and establish priorities for patient care.
 EMTs have specially equipped vehicles to transport their patients.
 These vehicles include equipment such as backboards to immobilize patients before placing them on the stretcher and securing them in the ambulance.
 To ensure proper treatment upon arrival the EMT will inform the hospital of the injuries or illness, the number of patients being transported and other pertinent information.
 EMTs will constantly monitor the patient's condition and provide additional care as needed.